 Don’t fret trying to see all of South Tyrol during your visit.
 You won’t be able to.
 Pick 2 to 3 main areas to explore and trust that you will be back.

 Creating a list of things to see and do while vacationing in South Tyrol could swallow up all the pages on the Internet, but we hope the insight above helps you embark on an unforgettable trip.
 Follow us on social media to discover more of the wonders of South Tyrol.

-If you have any questions on something we didn’t cover, please leave them in the comments below.
+If you have any questions about something we didn’t cover, please leave them in the comments below.
 Also, don’t forget to sign up for our free South Tyrol Travel Resource Library.
 Inside you’ll find useful tips and checklists to help save time and money while you plan your escape to South Tyrol.

 Ensure a Positively Awesome Trip to South Tyrol